This is the first of a two part series

 Depending on someone’s privacy settings, certain social media posts can be visible to anyone who scrolls or clicks around enough.
 Sites such as Facebook are also searchable.
 Some users may be able to easily share a post you make, spreading it beyond your control.
 And teens (and adults) who connect with people from different areas of their lives might run into awkward moments — like when a friend leaves a joking comment on your post that your grandmother doesn’t find funny at all.

 Those features can lead to what teens might call “drama.”
-Marwick and boyd define drama as conflict between people, performed in front of an audience.
+Marwick and boyd define drama as conflict between people that is performed in front of an audience.
 Social media seems to turn up the drama.
 That’s because others can watch the performance simply by hopping online.
 And they can encourage that drama by liking particular posts or comments.

 “Drama is a word that teens use to encompass a lot of different behaviors,” Marwick says.
 “Some of these behaviors might be what adults call bullying.
 But others are pranks, jokes, entertainment.”
 Bullying, she notes, takes place over a long time and involves one teen exerting power over another.